 Blick Rothenberg acquired an accountancy firm in the 2020 reporting period and over 90% of the senior team were male which has further impacted on the gender balance in our upper quartile.
 We have outlined below the steps we continue to take to address the imbalance in the upper quartile and hope that within the next period our gender pay gap will significantly reduce.

 Our bonus gap is larger than our pay gap and this can be explained by the structure of our workforce with a greater number of men (51) in partner roles, than women (17).
 Bonus represents a higher proportion of remuneration for this group.
 It is positive to see that our proportion of female partners has increased by 5% since our last pay gap report was published.
 We are pleased that our bonus gap has reduced overall with our mean bonus gap closing by 5.8% and our median bonus gap closing by 7.3%.
 Unlike the pay calculation, which is based on hourly rates of pay, the bonus gap calculation is based on actual bonuses paid and not adjusted for part time workers, the majority of which are women.

 It is worth noting that, unlike comparable firms, Blick Rothenberg is a Limited Company and as a result, all those in ‘Partner’ roles are employees and are therefore included in the calculations.

-- Clearer goals and key deliverables for all Partners to improve transparency with regard to bonus reward.
+- We have defined clearer objectives and key deliverables for all partners to improve transparency with regard to bonus and reward.

 I confirm the data reported is accurate and has been calculated according to the legal requirements.